AbhishekU05/SoC_Real-Time_Anomaly_Detection_in_Surveillance_Videos/README.md

 # Real-Time Anomaly Detection in Surveillance Videos

 In this SoC, I have learnt how to use YOLOv5 for object detection and object tracking.
-The .ipynb file in the repo contains the week 3 assignment in which I have used YOLOv5 to detect pedestrians in a video.
-The implementation uses the MOT17 dataset.
+I have used YOLOv5 to detect pedestrians in a video.
+The training uses the MOT17 dataset.

 The MOT17 dataset is a benchmark dataset used in the Multiple Object Tracking (MOT) research community.
 It is part of the MOTChallenge, which provides a standard for evaluating and comparing tracking algorithms.